Sammy Kaye: Death

-Kaye died at Valley Hospital in Ridgewood, New Jersey.
+Kaye died at Valley Hospital in Ridgewood, New Jersey of cancer.
 His body was returned to Lakewood, Ohio and after a Mass at St. Christopher Catholic Church in Rocky River, he was buried in the family plot next to his parents at Lakewood Park Cemetery.
-Prior to his death in 1987, Sammy Kaye left his orchestra to Roger Thorpe of New Paltz, New York.
-Thorpe, an accomplished music professor at SUNY Dutchess and director of the Dutchess Jazz Ensemble, knew Sammy from over the years.
-Thorpe operates the orchestra to this day.
+Prior to his death in 1987, Kaye left his orchestra to Roger Thorpe of New Paltz, New York.
+Thorpe, an accomplished music professor at SUNY Dutchess and director of the Dutchess Jazz Ensemble, knew Kaye over the years.
+Thorpe led the Sammy Kaye orchestra for 33 years, appearing on tours and cruises; Thorpe died in 2023.